 Clearing out the bad ideas, putting pen to paper, charting out what we need to do is about creating piles of garbage.
+It is the by-product of the creative process.
 But when you create those ideas and chart them out, when you find they are as weak as the last glass of cordial, it makes space for something else.

 You have to clear out the bad ideas to make room for the good.
 Just like you need to clear out the bad jobs, the distracting people and the unfair notions of perfection.